espressomd/espresso/Readme.md

 of many types of systems in different statistical ensembles (NVE, NVT, NPT) and non-equilibrium situations, using standard potentials such as the Lennard-Jones or Morse potential.
-It contains many advanced simulation algorithms, which take into account hydrodynamic (lattice Boltzmann) and electrostatic interactions (P3M, ELC, MMMxD).
+It contains many advanced simulation algorithms, which take into account hydrodynamic (lattice-Boltzmann) and electrostatic interactions (P3M, ELC, MMMxD).
 Rigid bodies can be modelled by virtual site interactions, and it can integrate rotationally non-invariant particles.

 ESPResSo is free, open-source software (GPL).
 It is parallelized and